Tuyet-T/ProApp-Business-Analysis-SQL/README.md

 Database Design using SQL

-The database includes functional tables for customers, taskers, services, requests, tasks, bids and 1 associative table is requests.
+The database includes functional tables for customers, taskers, services, tasks, bids and 1 associative table is requests.
 Relationships are modeled in a Chen’s notation ER diagram.

 Key Features